toblie/rtsp-snapshot/README.md

-Simple docker image to grab snapshot from a RTSP stream using ARM64 device like RPi as a form from https://github.com/Thom-x/rtsp-snapshot.
+Simple docker image to grab snapshot from a RTSP stream using ARM64 device like RPi as a fork from https://github.com/Thom-x/rtsp-snapshot.

 ## Getting Started